hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   bytes tss_message = 5;

   /**
+   * A signature produced by the node.<br/>
-   * The signature is produced by the node signing the tuple (source_roster_hash, target_roster_hash, share_index,
+   * This is created by signing the tuple (source_roster_hash, target_roster_hash,
-   * tss_message) using its private `tssEncryptionKey`.
-The signature is verified by other nodes using the public
+   * share_index, tss_message) using the node's private `tssEncryptionKey`.
+   * The signature is verified by other nodes using the public key of the
-   * key of the `tssEncryptionKey` of the node sending this transaction.
+   * `tssEncryptionKey` for the node sending this transaction.
    */
   bytes signature = 6;
 }